 Co-created design is an approach to placemaking that focuses first on how to design and place before considering what that place will look like.
 It puts process before outcome.
-In late 2019, a multi-disciplinary team led by Feria Urbanism and including UBU Design (landscape architects), Støriie (digital marketing agency) and Michael Grubb Studio (lighting designers) won the contract to redesign Cornhill, the historic centre of Dorchester.
+In late 2019, a multi-disciplinary team led by Feria Urbanism and including UBU Design (landscape architects) and Støriie (digital marketing agency) won the contract to redesign Cornhill, the historic centre of Dorchester.
 We felt that this restoration project must take into account all of the potential uses of this site, reference the original town pump function and become a space that enables a rich mix of social and cultural activity.

 We want to create multi-faceted space that could simply be about “encounter” – a piece of architecture that enables social fabric.
 This could be a site for public events, such as turning on the Christmas lights, performances from the local choir, or the start of the Easter parade.
 It should also facilitate new uses, such as live demonstrations by local cultural venues or outdoor theatre in the round.
 We want to design a space that will enable the community.